 Utilitarianism results from the expected performance, which is achieved using mobile payment services, including economic benefits that show value for money itself [6].
-This statement is sometimes an important that monetary value plays an important role in the use of all cellular services.
+This statement is supported by the statement that monetary value plays an important role in the use of all cellular services.
 Adding incentives such as gifts, discounts, and points that can be exchanged for other products or services, can strengthen attitudes towards using mobile payment services at the early adoption stage [7].